albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 # Splitting the FatJAR

-- Some parts of the FatJAR changes less frequently but take up a lot of space
+- Some parts of the FatJAR, the dependencies, change less frequently but take up a lot of space

-- The dependencies make for most of the size

-  .conclusion[Solution: Splitting the dependencies from the code by creating a new layer and taking advantage of caching]
+  .conclusion[➤ Solution: Splitting the dependencies from the code by creating a new layer and taking advantage of caching]

+---

+# Splitting the FatJAR - Version 1

+.responsive[![Split Dependencies Layers](assets/images/Split Dependencies Layers - V1.png)]

 [//]: # (Notes)
 [//]: # (We will have more than one docker `COPY` instruction, with our application copied last)
 [//]: # (Changes to our application will simply require a thinner layer to be created)

----

-# Splitting the FatJAR - Version 1

-.responsive[![Split Dependencies Layers](assets/images/Split Dependencies Layers - V1.png)]

 ---